The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Discussions

-Furthermore, the interaction between the secondary BH and the primary's accretion disk can lead to significant structural changes within the disk itself.
-Specifically, a sufficiently massive secondary BH can exert tidal torques that clear a distinct gap or cavity within the surrounding gas.
-This gap-clearing phenomenon has strong observational implications; for instance, Yan et al.~\cite{Yan:2015mya} demonstrated that a secondary BH migrating within the circumbinary disk of the nearest quasar Mrk 231 opens such a gap, producing a noticeable flux deficit in the optical-to-ultraviolet continuum.
-In the context of our dynamical framework, the formation of a cavity would locally deplete the gas density surrounding the secondary BH.
-Consequently, the continuous thin disk profiles ($\alpha$ and $\beta$ disks) we employed might provide an upper bound for the hydrodynamical drag and Bondi-Hoyle accretion rates.
-Future refinements of our model should incorporate the localized density depletion of a gapped disk, as the interplay between gap-clearing processes and orbital evolution could introduce unique modulations in the resulting GW signals.
+The orbital evolution itself is fundamentally dictated by the complex interactions between the secondary BH and its surrounding medium.
+Our framework utilizes classical gas drag to provide a phenomenological baseline for the early inspiral phase.
+However, this omits fully relativistic disk-binary interactions, specifically relativistic Lindblad torques, which diverges from the state-of-the-art frameworks advanced by the LISA Science Team.
+In the strong-field regime, these relativistic effects can amplify torque magnitudes by several orders of magnitude~\cite{Duque:2025yfm}.
+More profoundly, they can undergo a sign reversal, potentially driving an outward orbital migration rather than a continuous inspiral.

-By precisely measuring the phase and eccentricity evolution of the GW waveforms from BBHs, it is possible to reconstruct the distribution of DM at the centers of galaxies, providing a new means of detecting DM independent of electromagnetic observations.
-This study lays the theoretical foundation for future multi-messenger research that combines GWs, electromagnetic observations, and numerical simulations.
-Although the required observation time scales for such BBH inspiral processes exceed practical feasibility, they remain of significant research importance.
+Beyond planar drag forces, the geometry of the binary-disk interaction plays a critical role.
+An orbital misalignment between the BBH and the accretion disk implies that the secondary BH periodically passes through the disk, transforming continuous hydrodynamical drag into impulsive, discrete dynamical modifications.
+Furthermore, a sufficiently massive secondary BH can exert tidal torques that clear a distinct gap or cavity within the gas, a phenomenon with strong observational implications observed in systems like the quasar Mrk 231~\cite{Yan:2015mya}.
+The formation of such a cavity locally depletes the gas density, meaning that the continuous thin disk profiles we employed likely provide an upper bound for hydrodynamical drag and Bondi-Hoyle accretion rates.
+Future refinements should account for localized density depletion, as the interplay between gap-clearing processes and orbital evolution could introduce unique modulations in the resulting GW signals.